 If working with a computer often, will the afternoon sun hinder me from being able to see my screen?
 If yes think about getting some blinds that can help.
 Graber is a company dedicated to providing the best options with window treatments.
 Learn more here.

 What type of equipment do you need?
 Will you need a large desk, standing, or one that has lots of drawers?
 Do you need double screens?
-Maybe a phone charger located nearby to keep your device going?
+Maybe a phone charger (docking drawer) located nearby to keep your device going?
 A printer or scanner?
-Knowing this will help you decide what furniture you have to buy.
+Knowing this will help you decide what storage is necessary.

 Multiple conference calls?
 Choose a location that is farther away from the main hub of the home or has easy access to a quiet area.